 Means of acquiring a biotech Chief Financial Officers (CFO)

 There are several ways of acquiring this set of scarce professionals.
 Here is a list of some of the channels to get these specialized CFOs.

-A company can attract an experienced biotech CFO by offering an executive position higher than or more lucrative than the one they are currently holding in another biotech organization.
+A company can attract an experienced biotech CFO by offering a leadership opportunity higher than or more lucrative than the one they are currently holding at their current biotech employer.
 Hiring biotech companies most often offer CFOs in other firms the position of Chief Operating Officer (COO) as an incentive.

 While the board of directors might be skeptical about hiring a first-time CFO, especially a new biotech company, statistics have shown that 62% of the CFOs at public biotech companies were first-time CFOs when they took their present jobs.
 These new CFOs were a VP Finance or Corporate Controller with biotech experience.

 With first-time CFOs being common, it is important that the CFO also work hand in hand with the company’s audit chair.
 This board member will render their expertise on how they can both work to mitigate any transition risk.

 Also, the new CFO needs to work closely with the Chief Executive Officer and the Chief Revenue Officers to find a means to boost the sales of the biotech company.